Giovanni Battista Beccaria: Life and works

+Beccaria confirmed Franklin’s discovery that pointed metal rods could discharge electricity in the air, which eventually led to such rods being attached to buildings for the protection in an electrical storm of individuals on the ground.
+Charles Emmanuel III, was so impressed that he asked Beccaria to install a lightning rod on the Royal Palace of Turin.

-In May 1755 Beccaria was elected Fellow of the Royal Society of London, and in 1766 he contributed a paper to the "Philosophical Transactions", in which he describes (in Latin) five of the more important of his experimental researches.
+In May 1755 Beccaria was elected Fellow of the Royal Society of London, and in 1766 he contributed a paper to the Philosophical Transactions, in which he describes (in Latin) five of the more important of his experimental researches.
 In 1770 he contributed a second paper (also in Latin) in which he expounds five theorems followed by fifteen corollaries in electrostatics.
 In 1759, King Charles Emmanuel III of Sardinia employed him to measure the degree of meridian arc in Piedmont.
+Beccaria died in Turin on 27 May 1781.